gmrtd/gmrtd/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behaviour (if applicable).

 **Additional Context**
-Add any other context about the problem here, such as the MRTD type (Passport/, Identity Card, ...), Issuing Country.
+Add any other context about the problem here, such as the MRTD type (Passport/Identity Card, ...), Issuing Country.